matusm/ProgramGODetector/README.md

 * Parameters which cannot be parsed correctly will not overwrite the current values.
 No user feedback is provided in this case!

-* With this version it is only possible to modify broad band calibration data.
-This means no spectral data can be written to the detector head.
+* With this version it is not only possible to write spectral calibration data.

 ## Memory Dump